consfyi/data/README.md

 If there is an issue with data accuracy, [you may file an issue here](https://github.com/consfyi/data/issues/new?template=missing-or-incorrect-convention.md).

+## Attribution

+Attribution is not required but appreciated.
+This helps us keep our data up to date, which in turn helps everyone else!

+Please note that some data is imported from [FanCons.com](https://fancons.com) and is annotated as such.
+Usage restrictions may apply.

 ## Files

 The following files are available at `https://data.cons.fyi`: